pluswerk/elasticsearch/README.md

 Usage of [typo3_console](https://github.com/TYPO3-Console/TYPO3-Console) is strongly recommended for executing commands easily.

 ## Quickstart
 1. Add two comments to your default fluid layout to mark the indexable contents: "\<!--TYPO3SEARCH_begin-->" and "\<!--TYPO3SEARCH_end-->".
+(Add those sections mutliple times if you wish to.)
 2. Add the yaml configuration to your sites.
 3. Run the command "elasticsearch:create-indices" to create the needed structure inside your elasticsearch
 4. Run the command "elasticsearch:index-records" to index your records.